-Where to watch on the route: Because mushers can choose how long they will spend at most checkpoints, it’s hard to predict when they’ll arrive at any one place.
+Watching along the route: Because mushers can choose how long they will spend at most checkpoints, it’s hard to predict when they’ll arrive at any one place.
 Temperatures also affect the race; when it's warm, mushers try to run mostly at night, when it's cooler.

-Watching: It’s essential to dress warmly if you’ll be standing around waiting.
+It’s essential to dress warmly if you’ll be standing around waiting.
 Wear twice as much as you think you’ll need and bring chemical hand and feet warmers, available at hardware and home-supply stores.